 Additionally, check whether the software they provide is compatible with the software that your company already uses, e.g., accounting software.
 This ensures that the two can integrate seamlessly for data transfer.

-Assess the range and quality of services provided by the TMC in relation to their pricing.
+When you get the RFP for travel management services, assess the range and quality of services provided by the TMC in relation to their pricing.
 A valuable TMC should offer a comprehensive suite of services that align with your organization’s travel needs, such as booking assistance, traveler support, policy compliance, reporting, and analytics.

 Further, ensure that the charges of certain requirements aren’t high, for instance, travel support beyond business hours or customized reports.
 Look for TMCs that charge you on a per-trip basis instead of a subscription fee if you are just starting out.